TFG-UCM-VQA/VQA-TFG/README.md

 ### question_recuperation
 Processes to recover questions from most similar images.
+- embeddings: Question embeddings generated from our base case with gte-small.
+- question_embedding_generator.ipynb: Embedding generator of questions from our base case.
+- question_rec.ipynb: Complete process of recuperation of the questions with the selected different models.
+- question_utils.py: Utils related question recuperation.
+- questions.pickle: Question embeddings list in a .pikle format.
+- questions_for_test.ypynb: Code for reading test_questions.txt.
+- test_questions.txt: Text file with questions selected for test images.
 ### recuperation_evaluation
 Answer processing and analysis of user test done to evaluate best similarity metric for question retrieval.
 - Test A.csv and Test B.csv: Files containing the user cuestionaries answers